don1138/blender-qmc/README.md

 IDK, mate.
 They're pretty harsh for large objects, but some of them pop nicely when used for details.

-And if you have need of (The Ugliest Color in the World)[https://www.huffpost.com/entry/ugliest-color-pantone_n_57570df6e4b0ca5c7b504538], for dirt, cracks or crevices, you're covered.
+And if you have need of [The Ugliest Color in the World](https://www.huffpost.com/entry/ugliest-color-pantone_n_57570df6e4b0ca5c7b504538), for dirt, cracks or crevices, you're covered.

 <!-- ## Online Presence